porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/forms/guidelines.md

 **Download patterns as Sketch file**

+In order to make designing forms as easy as possible we provide you with a Sketch file containing **templates for the most common form types for both desktop and mobile**, easily adaptable to your requirements:

-<p-link-pure href="/latest/pds-form-templates.sketch.zip" icon="download" download>Download form patterns</p-link-pure>
+<p-link-pure href="/latest/pds-form-templates.sketch.zip" icon="download" download>Download Sketch form templates</p-link-pure>

 ---